Sarajevo (2014 film): Plot

-After the first attack, the convoy headed towards the hospital, but an apparent false turn led to the second attack, where the second attacker was located.
+After the first attack, the convoy heads towards the hospital, but an apparent false turn leads to the second attack, where the second attacker was located.
 All of this causes doubts in Pfeffer's mind.
 Whilst being tortured, one of the perpetrators confesses, and then evidence and witnesses disappear.
 In the process of his investigations, Pfeffer encounters further inconsistencies, but is forced by his superiors to state the assassination as a conspiracy by Serbia.
-As Pfeffer turns in his final report to close the film, it is accepted by his superior apathetically, as Austro-Hungarian politicians and military have already decided the assassination of the Archduke would be used as a pretext for an attack on Serbia.
+As Pfeffer submits his final report, Austro-Hungarian politicians and the military have already decided that the assassination of the Archduke would be used as a pretext for an invasion of Serbia.